Quebrada del Toro Trip - Photo 1, Quebrada del Toro Trip

 Quebrada del Toro Trip

-At 9:30 am, we will depart from the center of Salta heading northwest along the National Route 51, passing quaint villages like San Luis, Encón, and Campo Quijano.
+At 9:30 am, we will depart from the center of Salta and head northwest along the National Route 51, passing through villages such as San Luis, Encón, and Campo Quijano.

-In Campo Quijano, known as "the gateway to the Andes", we will switch to a dirt track that runs parallel to the famous Train to the Clouds, which ascends to nearly 14,000 ft.
+In Campo Quijano, known as the "gateway to the Andes", we transition to a dirt track running parallel to the tracks of the Train to the Clouds.
+This railway ascends to nearly 14,000 ft.

-As we navigate the winding earth track, we will reach the majestic Viaducto del Toro, a large bridge with excellent views of the Quebrada del Toro, which features various Andean canyons and the scenic Lerma Valley.
+Following the earthen track, we will arrive at the Viaducto del Toro, a bridge providing excellent views of the Quebrada del Toro, with its Andean canyons and the Lerma Valley.

-We will walk along a part of the viaduct for a better view of the Quebrada del Toro's landscapes, characterized by shades of ochre, brown, and red.
-If conditions allow, we may observe exotic birds native to this region.
+We will walk along part of the viaduct for better views of the landscapes.
+The area features diverse ochre, brown, and red mountain tones.
+If conditions allow, we may observe some exotic birds.

-Following our visit, we will return to the center of Salta, arriving at approximately 2 pm.
+After visiting the Viaducto del Toro, we will return to Salta, arriving at 2 pm.

 Pick up

 The tour includes pick up from hotels in the center of Salta.
-For those in more remote locations, pick up will occur at an alternate meeting point: 45, Buenos Aires street.
+For those in more remote areas, we will pick you up at the meeting point: 45, Buenos Aires street.

 Included